 “I just secured my first job in my dream company and the first task from my supervisor is to make a presentation to the management on how I plan to accomplish the first 5 tasks on my Job Description.
 I’ve never had to do a presentation to such an audience and I’m low key panicking.
 I think I might screw it up and lose the job at the same time.
 Please help!”
 Grace.

 I received this email from a close friend.
-I decided to reply in form of a blog post.
+I decided to reply in the form of a blog post.
+I hope it’s also useful to you.

 Public Speaking Preparation